 Because the art scene is an integral part of Grand Rapids, there’s an entire section in Vamonde for Grand Rapids devoted to Art Around the Corner, containing art you can’t miss while you’re in town.

-We encourage you to visit all 10 of the Art Around the Corner spots featured in Vamonde.
+I encourage you to visit all 10 of the Art Around the Corner spots featured in Vamonde.
 They each have an interesting place in Grand Rapids’ history and are easy to access as you walk around Downtown.
 To help you get started, here’s a short description of four of them.

 An integral part of Grand Rapids, a likeness of La Grande Vitesse is in the city's official logo.